Reasons Why Exterior Wood Cracks

 Drying houses, wood stoves, and kilns are all examples of the sounds that wood can make.

-If your structure makes sounds, you need not worry about loose nails or fastenersā€”that is just the sound of wood taking its course.
+If your structure makes sounds, you need not worry about loose nails or fasteners—that is just the sound of wood taking its course.

 Plywood Cracks & Splitting

 The plywood is rolled into a pressurized tank, forcing the chemical used to treat the wood deep into its fibers.
+During indoor or outdoor use, heat, sunlight, and moisture can cause plywood to crack, just like any other wood.

-Kiln Dried Treated Lumber Splits
+Kiln-Dried Treated Lumber Splits

 Conventionally, dried lumber (KD) dries the outer 1 inch or so of the lumber, so the lumber is not completely dry.
 Rather, the board is merely dry enough to paint or stain immediately after application.
 More intense kiln drying, such as Radio Frequency Kiln Dried (RFKD), utilizes microwaves to dry the entire timber to its core.

 If you want lumber that has naturally reached Equilibrium Moisture Content (ECM), there is none better than kiln-dried lumber.
+American Cedar on Tarhell Drive in Raleigh stocks one of the widest selections.

 Trying to Limit Wood Cracks